Nichushkin records 1st career hat trick, Avalanche beat Jets 5-1 in Game 4 to take 3-1 series lead

 Nate Schmidt scored for Winnipeg.

+MacKinnon has 2 assists, breaks franchise’s single-season points mark as Avs beat Oilers 5-1

 There was a scary moment in the third period when Winnipeg forward Vladislav Namestnikov was hit in the left side of his face by a puck.
 Namestnikov was trying to jump out of the way of a shot from teammate Nate Schmidt when the puck hit a stick and struck him.
 Namestnikov stayed down on the ice as trainers rushed out.
-He skated off with help and exited through the Avalanche bench.
-Namestnikov had a towel pressed to his face.
+He skated off with help, a towel pressed to his head, and exited through the Avalanche bench.
+He was taken to the hospital for further evaluation.

 On Friday, Jets defenseman Brenden Dillon suffered a laceration on his hand after appearing to be cut by a skate blade during a scrum following the final horn in Colorado’s 6-2 win Friday.